sgmurphy/wordpress-plugins/woo-order-export-lite/readme.txt

 6. Select orders to export and use "bulk action".

 == Changelog ==

+= 3.5.0 - 2024-04-03 =
+* The plugin requires at least WooCommerce 4.0.0
+* Fixed bug - some address fields were empty for refunds
+* Fixed bug - option "Shipping fields use billing details" ignored fields "Shipping Company" and "Shipping Phone"
+* Fixed minor bugs, only for WooCommerce in legacy mode

 = 3.4.6 - 2024-03-25 =
 * New field "Origin" (>Setup Fields>Common)